The island of Utsira, off the western coast of Norway, may be small, but its spirit and soul instantly capture your heart.

 The Utsirart Project, ‘Street Art on the Island Without Streets’, began in 2014.
 Street Artists came from around the world to paint their murals and designs across the island.
 Since then, various other artists have also contributed to the growing street art found on Utsira.

-One of the most famous, whose characteristic stick figures stand tall and proud on this small island, was street artist Stik, from the UK.
+One of the most famous artists, whose characteristic stick figures stand tall and proud on this small island, was street artist Stik, from the UK.
 He began painting in 2001, in his hometown of Hackney, East London, to, “Wordlessly tell the story of his community”.

 His 26-metre tall figures are on the two wind turbines on the island.
 The turbines, installed in 2004, were the world’s first wind and hydrogen energy project.
 It supplied energy to ten of the houses on the island.